 What to look for in a restumping contractor

-After you have had Action Property Inspections out to inspect your stumps, choose a restumping contractor carefully.
+After you have had Action Property Inspections carry out your pre purchase building inspection and inspected your stumps, choose a restumping contractor carefully.
 This is not a DIY project, it’s a tough and dirty job that requires specialized equipment and know-how, the integrity of your house depends on it.

 We recommend seeking at least three quotes.
 If there is not enough detail provided on the quote, don’t be afraid to ask for it.